bradparker/bradparker.com/content/posts/2019-10-05-servant-types.md

 ***

 I was shown [Servant](https://hackage.haskell.org/package/servant) by a friend of mine not long after I'd started to learn Haskell.
-Even when it was quite new to me one of the things that had really grabbed me about Haskell was its transparency.
+It was still new to me but one of the things that had really grabbed me about Haskell was its transparency.
 Without being very familiar with the language I found that I could tease out how some function or data structure worked just by poking around.
 Now I've spent a little time building [stuff](https://github.com/bradparker/servant-beam-realworld-example-app/) with Servant I'd like to see what can be learned by having a closer look at some of _its_ functions and data structures.
-It's a really interesting library, I think this'll be fun.
+It's an interesting library, I think this'll be fun.

 Servant has you define your API as a type.
 You're not expected to define a wholly _new_ type, but rather combine existing types provided by the framework.
 These add up to a domain specific language, at the type level, for describing web APIs.
 This was quite a mental shift for me, that the type comes first, and drives the implementation.
 It's just so great that Servant's DSL is expressive enough to describe almost any API you might want to implement.